 To get to that level of inter-personal interaction was a long leap to being forward.
 The usual method of sending messages with meaning was less direct and considerably less definitive.
 And although it was romantic to recieve a secret message, a note did not always have the Wow-factor that flowers still have.
 To this very day, nearly every woman loves to receive flowers.
 Unless she’s allergic.
 Even then, she will take her antihistamine and greatly appreciate the thoughtful intentions that arrive with flowers.

 Messages with heartfelt meaning can be sent with flowers.

 Little bouquets, better known as “tussy-mussies” were the vogue in messaging.
-A meaningful nosegay sent was the Victorian floral version of genteel texting.
+A meaningful nosegay sent to anyone was the genteel Victorian floral equivalent of texting.
 The emoticons of engagement were the flowers themselves.
 Some of the flower meanings were widely understood and well know.
-But most other flower meanings were secretive…hidden within the pages of books that listed the specific meanings of each flower.
+But most other flower meanings were secretive—hidden within the pages of books that listed the specific meanings of each flower.
 Even the colors translated messages.
 To look back it all seemed so romantic.